awltech/org.parallelj.studio/README.md

 About
 -----

-ParallelJ-Studio is a part of the ParallelJ project corresponding to the Eclipse plug-ins part.
+org.parallelj.studio is a part of the ParallelJ project corresponding to the Eclipse plug-ins part.
 It contains the graphical editor, but also the code generator and the ParallelJ metamodel.
 More information can be found on our website: http://www.parallelj.org